Oscar Pistorius is released from prison on parole in South Africa

 On Friday he walked out of the Pretoria prison, after serving half of his sentence, toward an uncertain future.

-In addition to athletic achievements, Pistorius was once known for his model girlfriends, fast car-driving, guns and parties.
-While in prison though, he has been studying the Bible, his father told Britain's The Times newspaper.
+Besides his athletic achievements, Pistorius was once known for his model girlfriends, fast car-driving, guns and parties.
+While in prison though, his father told Britain's The Times newspaper, Pistorius was studying the Bible.

 He is expected to go to his uncle's house in Pretoria, where he will be monitored for the remainder of his sentence ending in 2029, South Africa's Department of Correctional Services said Wednesday ahead of Pistorius' release.